Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

 ![paramFileTokenGetKeyVault](../media/paramFileTokenGetTokens.jpg)

-1- The user creates Local Custom Parameter File Tokens in the [Settings.json](../../settings.json) under the `localCustomParameterFileTokens` - `tokens` property.
+1- The user creates Local Custom Parameter File Tokens in the [Settings.json](../../settings.json) under the `localTokens` - `tokens` property.
 2- The user can also create Remote Custom Parameter File Tokens in the Key Vault with the right naming standards inside [Settings.json](../../settings.json) under `remoteTokens`, using the `keyVaultSecretNamePrefix` Prefix for the Secret Name.
 Here is an example on how to perform that using PowerShell:

   ```powershell